The best way to be safe eating hot dogs is by not eating them at all.

 Hot dogs should be served steaming hot.
 As the hot dog cools it reaches the danger zone quicker than most foods.
 Listeria is the culprit that typically hangs around in hot dogs.

 Symptoms of Listeria (listeriosis) include fever, chills, headache, backache, upset stomach, abdominal pain, and diarrhea.
-You can get a print out of the symptoms of food poisoning HERE.

 Now, here’s the kicker.
 It can take up to 3 weeks for the symptoms to appear.
 3 weeks!
 By then you, your kids, your spouse, and your parents probably ate so much stuff, you’d never know it was the hot dog that made you sick.

 Craving or not, pregnant women should never eat hot dogs.
 If you know someone who’s pregnant please advise them to never eat a hot dog.
 Although delicious, (especially when served on a stick wrapped in sweet cornmeal), it’s seriously bad news; not only for the momma but for the baby as well.